TtheBC01/Cloud-in-a-Box/README.md

 ### Remote Access for the IDE

 This repository is setup to use Cloudflare Argo Tunnels as the introspective tunnel technology for exposing the IDE to the wider internet.
-Anonymous tunnels are currently not supported as the `caddy-security` plugin authentication cookie is does not recognize the cookie domain properly, causing the form-based login page to fail.
+Anonymous (non-authenticated) tunnels are currently not supported as the `caddy-security` plugin authentication cookie does not recognize the auth cookie domain properly, causing the form-based login page to fail.

 First, you must have a domain name managed by Cloudflare.
 Second, you must have Argo Tunnels enabled for the domain's account.
 Use the [Zero Trust dashboard](https://dash.teams.cloudflare.com/) to configure a new tunnel and configure your desired subdomain and service address.

 ![Alt Text](/tunnel-config.png)